-Dr. Dubiel has earned a bachelor degree from Northern Illinois University, a Master's degree in Public Administration from the Illinois Institute of Technology, a Master's degree in Education from Aurora University and a Master's degree in Educational Leadership also from Aurora University.
-Dr. Dubiel earned her doctorate degree in Educational Leadership with a social justice emphasis from Lewis University.
-Her reserarch on transformative leadership led to her dissertation, A Case Study of Care and Relationships in Education: Opposing the Neoliberal Agenda.
+Dr. Dubiel has earned a Bachelor's degree from Northern Illinois University, a Master's degree in Public Administration from the Illinois Institute of Technology, a Master's degree in Education from Aurora University and a Master's degree in Educational Leadership also from Aurora University.
+Dr. Dubiel earned her doctorate degree in Educational Leadership from Lewis University.
+Her research on transformative leadership led to her dissertation, A Case Study of Care and Relationships in Education: Opposing the Neoliberal Agenda.

 Dr. Erica Dávila

 Researcher & Editor

 Erica R. Dávila (she/her/ella), PhD., is Professor of Educational Leadership at Lewis University.
 She serves as the current president of the Critical Race Studies in Education Association.
 Dr. Dávila has been teaching and writing curriculum for over 20 years in elementary, middle school and university classrooms in Illinois and Pennsylvania.
 She was the Director of Urban Education at Arcadia University where she worked with pre-service teachers to develop courses and a graduate certificate program.
 Dr. Dávila has supervised student teachers and coached them on curriculum design, specifically culturally relevant curriculum in Mathematics and Reading.
 In her current role at Lewis University, she works with aspiring and practicing school and community leaders working towards their doctorate in education.
 She teaches doctoral courses in Curriculum Theory, Cultural Studies and Critical Pedagogy.
 Dr. Dávila works closely with her students to develop school-wide or community-wide initiatives, analyzing and envisioning school or district curriculum and policy formation.
 In addition to the work with her students, Dr. Dávila has worked on several scholarly projects focused on curriculum theory, most recently publishing an article with two colleagues entitled City of Wind, City of Fire: Education and Activism in Chicago 1966-1975 in the International Journal of Critical Pedagogy that emphasized the pedagogical contributions that drove the political awareness and action of Black and Brown youth in Chicago.